 This energy efficient process keeps the motor cool, effectively improving the fan's life span.
 Noise is virtually eliminated.
 And the overall assembly is much more compact than standard, making for a smaller and lighter product.

-The only real disadvantage of DC motors is the initial cost, as they require a pricier, more complicated electronic speed controller to run.
+The only real disadvantage of DC motor ceiling fans is the initial cost, as they require a pricier, more complicated electronic speed controller to run.
 However, the price increase is not as painful as you might think and is more than balanced by the many more years of usable service.

 While still relatively new, the best part for consumers is that energy efficient fans with DC motors are now available in a wide range of modern designs, conceived by an ever-growing pool of quality ceiling fan manufacturers.
 Depending on whatever complementary lamping they might have, the majority of these qualify as Energy Star ceiling fans.

-Monte Carlo: Monte Carlo ceiling fans are "created with tomorrow in mind."
-To that end, they recently introduced their Extreme Green line of super efficient ceiling fans.
+Monte Carlo ceiling fans are "created with tomorrow in mind."
+To that end, Monte Carlo Fans recently introduced their Extreme Green line of super efficient ceiling fans.
 These ceiling fans are up to 300% more efficient than standard fans, using the latest DC motor and energy efficient lighting technology.
 Plus, they're designed with timelessness in mind, so they'll be up and running beautifully for many, many years to come.